Timeline of Canadian elections

-The most recent election is shown with a box limited to five years of government, as this is the maximum length of office, as set by the constitution.
+The most recent election is shown with a box limited to four years of government, as the federal government and all provinces and territories have fixed election dates every four years.
 However, elections can be called at any time by an incumbent government.
-The federal government, nine provinces, and one territory have changed to fixed election dates every four years.
-For these legislatures, the box is shown as running until the next scheduled election, but one could still be earlier if the government falls due to a motion of no confidence.
-Nova Scotia and Yukon do not have fixed election dates in this matter.
+Thus, the box is shown as running until the next scheduled election, but one could still be earlier if the government falls due to a motion of no confidence, or if the governing party calls an early election.
+The maximum length of office as set by the constitution is five years.